Skip to main content

 How Does the Female Hormonal Response Differ?

-The female response to competition is a more complex symphony of hormones, influenced by the and a greater emphasis on social context.
+The female response to competition is a more complex symphony of hormones, influenced by the menstrual cycle and a greater emphasis on social context.
 The system is designed not just for individual performance, but for communal stability.

 The female endocrine system processes competition through a lens of social dynamics and cyclical hormonal fluctuations.